Oats/Oat Straw

 Key Actions: Sedative, Antioxidant, Analgesic, Relaxant, Neuroprotective, Nutritive Tonic, Antidepressant, Nervine

-Medicinal Uses: Lowers cholesterol, lowers blood sugar, diabetes, prevents heart disease, reduces risk of stroke, stimulates estrogen, depression, Parkinson’s, ADHD, Alzheimer’s, insomnia, weight loss, regulates blood sugar, regulate menses, digestive disorders, constipation, anxiety, stress, skin care.
+Medicinal Uses: Lowers cholesterol, lowers blood sugar, diabetes, prevents heart disease, reduces the risk of stroke, stimulates estrogen, depression, Parkinson’s, ADHD, Alzheimer’s, insomnia, weight loss, regulates blood sugar, regulates menses, digestive disorders, constipation, anxiety, stress, skincare.

 Eastern